dodyg/practical-aspnetcore/README.md

 ### Security

-There is a new section dedicated to [all security related topics](/projects/security) for ASP.NET Core.
+There is a new section dedicated to [all security related topics (1 sample)](/projects/security) for ASP.NET Core.

 ### MVC, SignalR and Blazor